Böszörmény

-Böszörmény, also Izmaelita or Hysmaelita ("Ishmaelites") or Szerecsen ("Saracens"), is a name for the Muslims who lived in Hungary from its foundation at the end of the 9th century until the end of the 13th century.
-The Böszörmény were a significant part of the federation of the seven Hungarian tribes.
+Böszörmény, Izmaelita, Hysmaelita ('Ishmaelites'), Szerecsen ('Saracens') or Káliz ('Khalyzians'), were names used to refer to the Muslims who lived in medieval Hungary.
+They constituted a significant part of the population from the foundation of the state at end of the 9th century until the late 13th century.

 Over time, this community was joined by groups of Muslim settlers.
 They were primarily engaged in trading and finance, but some were employed as mercenaries by the kings of Hungary.
 Their rights were gradually restricted from the establishment of the Christian Kingdom of Hungary in the 11th century.
-Nonetheless, they maintained a significant presence into the 13th century, but gradually diminished by the end of the 13th century after King Charles I mandated all his subjects to become Christian.
+Nonetheless, they maintained a significant presence into the 13th century, but gradually diminished by the end of the 13th century.

 Origins

-A sizeable minority of the conquering Hungarians (Magyars) who settled in the Carpathian Basin reportedly belonged to the Islamic faith.
-They were likely joined by Muslims from other ethnic groups who immigrated over the course of the 10th–12th centuries.
-Most of them likely arrived from Volga Bulgaria, but toponyms suggest that Muslim (káliz: khalyzians) people arrived also from Khwarezm; these latter (or part of them) may have formed one of the three tribes of the Khavars (Khazars) who joined the federation of the Magyar tribes in the 9th century.
+A significant minority of the conquering Hungarians who settled in the Carpathian Basin belonged to the Muslim faith.
+They were likely joined by Muslims from other ethnic groups who immigrated over the course of the 10th to 12th centuries.
+Most of them likely arrived from Volga Bulgaria, but toponyms (káliz: khalyzians) suggest that they also arrived from Khwarezm in the territories of present-day Turkmenistan and Uzbekistan.
+The latter group (or part of them) may have been linked to three Khavar (Khazar) tribes of the Hungarian tribal federation.

-The Arab historian and geographer al-Mas'ūdī recorded in the 10th century that the heads of the tribal confederation had welcomed Muslim merchants and the merchants even converted more of the Magyars to Islam.
-Al-Bakrī also mentioned that the Magyars freed Muslims who had been captured in neighbouring countries, by paying ransoms.
-In the 10th century, Ibrahim ibn Yaqub described the Muslim merchants who arrived in Prague from the territories of the Magyars and traded slaves and tin.
-The Gesta Hungarorum recorded that many Muslims arrived in the Carpathian Basin from Volga Bulgaria during the reign of Taksony, Grand Prince of the Magyars (c.
+The Arab historian and geographer al-Mas'ūdī recorded in the 10th century that the heads of the tribal federation had welcomed Muslim merchants and the merchants even converted more of the Hungarians to Islam.
+Al-Bakrī also mentioned that the Hungarians freed Muslims who had been captured in neighbouring countries, by paying ransoms.
+In the 10th century, Ibrahim ibn Yaqub described the Muslim merchants who arrived in Prague from the territories of the Hungarians and traded slaves and tin.
+The Gesta Hungarorum recorded that many Muslims arrived in the Carpathian Basin from Volga Bulgaria during the reign of Taksony, Grand Prince of the Hungarians (c.
 955 – before 972) and they settled down there.
 The work of the Andalusi Muslim traveler, Abu Hamid al-Ghranati, who spent three years in the kingdom (1150–1153), supports that the Muslims living in the Kingdom of Hungary were composed of two groups: the Khwarezmians and the Maghrebians (Böszörmény).
 He was entrusted by King Géza II of Hungary to recruit soldiers among the Maghrebians (Böszörmény) living east of the Carpathian Basin.
-The Byzantine historian John Kinnamos mentioned that káliz warriors were captured during the war between the kingdom and the Byzantine Empire in 1165 and the Emperor Manuel I Komnenos removed some of them to Byzantine territories.
+The Byzantine historian John Kinnamosmentioned that káliz warriors were captured during the war between the kingdom and the Byzantine Empire in 1165 and the Emperor Manuel I Komnenos removed some of them to Byzantine territories.